ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - eventual: no guarantee of when the data gets synced and no guarantee of order

 ### SQL database
+- SQL Server resource
+    - the simplest way to migrate your existing DBs is to create a
+    - not cheapest
+    - you'd essentially have a VM running what you used to have hosted on your own machines
+- Azure SQL Server resource
+    -

 ### blob containers